apache/fury/docs/protocols/java_object_graph_spec.md

 #### Object array

-Object array is serialized using collection format.
+Object array is serialized using the collection format.
 Object component type will be taken as collection element generic type.

 ### Map

-> All Map serializer must extends `AbstractMapSerializer`.
+> All Map serializers must extend `AbstractMapSerializer`.

 Format: